 "He has to bleed it to a few moles at a time to begin.
 To annihilate any terrene matter inside the tank.
 No such thing as a perfect vacuum.
 It'll be hotter than hell in there for a few minutes."

+"You travel with the tank open?"
+That hadn't occurred to me.
 He nods.
 "Space is the best evacuator.
 Another reason we fuel so far from anywhere.
 Not much interstellar hydrogen around here.
 Comparatively speaking."

 I try guessing how much energy might be blasting around the tank's interior.
 Hopeless.
 I don't have the vaguest notion of the hydrogen density in this region.